-- In another episode, Mr. Krabs asks Squidward to make a statue.
+- In "The Masterpiece", Mr. Krabs asks Squidward to make a statue.
 Squidward has Mr. Krabs pose for his statue and makes it unflattering (spiky and cold) because it reflects how he feels about working at the Krusty Krab (cold, miserable, hopeless).
 Mr. Krabs isn't pleased, partly because of that and because the statue was supposed to be for children to climb on.

-- Star Wars Rebels: In one early episode, Ezra asks Sabine to paint something in his and Zeb's quarters, so she paints a cartoon-ish picture of them doing something goofy earlier that episode.
+- In "Fighter Flight", Ezra asks Sabine to paint something in his and Zeb's quarters, so she paints a cartoon-ish picture of them doing something goofy earlier that episode.
 When Ezra and Zeb express disapproval at being depicted as fools, she simply states that she draws what she sees.
 This is one of a number of moments through the first half of Season 1 that shows that Sabine doesn't like Ezra until they both have Character Development.